Hormonal chin acne

 Healthy diet

-Besides hormones, the next most important aspect to consider when it comes to acne is diet.
-For some people food is a big pimple trigger.
-The 3 foods our patients report as the worst for causing breakouts are –
+Besides hormones, diet is the next most important aspect to consider regarding acne.
+For some people, food is a big pimple trigger.
+The three foods our patients report as the worst for causing breakouts are:

-- Dairy – cow’s milk, cheese and yogurt
+1. Dairy – cow’s milk, cheese and yogurt

-- Sugar
+2. Sugar

-- Wheat
+3. Wheat

-The other critical dietary factor to consider when it comes to clear pimple free skin is blood sugar management.
+The other critical dietary factor to consider when it comes to clear, pimple-free skin is blood sugar management.

 Too much insulin causes increased production of testosterone.
 And too much testosterone causes too much oil, clogged pores and painful pimples.